The Pains of Being Pure at Heart: Formation and early years (2007–2012)

 Kip Berman, lead singer, guitarist, and principal songwriter, grew up in Philadelphia, but moved to Portland, Oregon, where he lived for several years.
 Berman played in numerous bands during that time.
 After finishing his college degree at Reed College, he moved to New York City, where he met Alex Naidus.
 The two bonded over their adoration for music, and their similar upbringing.
 Bands such as Smashing Pumpkins, The Field Mice, Black Tambourine, and Nirvana helped to establish the two as friends.
 Soon after, the trio played at the birthday party of friend and bandmate Peggy Wang.
 According to the musicians, they played "five songs in ten minutes, and the song names were longer than the songs".
 Using a backing track as a drummer, half of this setlist helped formulate the debut album.
 It was their first show, and they played alongside the bands The Manhattan Love Suicides and Titus Andronicus.

-In late 2007, the Pains started a MySpace page to showcase their songs.
+In mid 2007, the Pains started a MySpace page to showcase their songs.
 Berman noted that at the time, the band name was all the group had.
 The name comes from the title of an unpublished children's story by Charles Augustus Steen III (a friend of Berman's), which revolves around "realising what matters most in life – things like friendship and having a good time".
 The trio began working on numerous tracks.
 Songs such as "Contender", "Come Saturday", and "This Love Is Fucking Right!" would stay band favorites, winding up on the 2009 album The Pains of Being Pure at Heart.
 Other tracks, such as "Orchard of My Eye", would be released on their first EP.
 It was at the time of their MySpace uploads that attention was being drawn to the act.
-Prominent music websites, such as Pitchfork and Stereogum, kept tabs on The Pains of Being Pure at Heart.
+The trio toured with The Zenith (band) and performed at the Athens Popfest in August 2007 Prominent music websites, such as Pitchfork and Stereogum, kept tabs on The Pains of Being Pure at Heart.
 The latter named them a "Band to Watch" in 2007.

 After numerous shows around New York, the trio recruited Berman's roommate Kurt Feldman as drummer.
 After playing more shows, both in and outside of the US the band recorded their inaugural LP.
 Their first self-released EP came out in 2007 on Painbow, a label created by the band.
 Their debut self-titled full-length album was released on February 3, 2009, via Slumberland Records, a favorite label of the band's.
 The album peaked at number nine on the Billboard Heatseekers chart.
 In 2009, they released Higher Than the Stars, their second EP.

 The band's second album, entitled Belong, was released in 2011.
 It was produced by Flood and mixed by Alan Moulder.
 It represented their commercial peak, reaching number 92 on the Billboard 200.
 It also charted worldwide, reaching the top 100 in Belgium, France, the United Kingdom, and Spain.
 Like the debut, it also received a glowing "Best New Music" review from Pitchfork.